-- Forced Transfers - An appointed certified teacher who is being dropped due to enrollment (may be out of seniority order due to the compelling reasons process)

-- A teacher on special assignment (hire date after 6/16/2016) whom the principal has elected to not retain for the following school year - Voluntary Transfers - An appointed certified teacher whose location seniority is 10/26/15 or earlier - A teacher who has been rated unsatisfactory in the current year is ineligible for voluntary transfer - An appointed certified teacher working in the Turnaround Network or at Tilden, Carnell, Blaine, or W.D.
-Kelley who has at least one year of location seniority. - Restorations to Service - o A former certified District teacher who has applied for and is eligible for restoration to service
+- External Candidates - Reclassified Employees (including but not limited to Teacher Residents) - Forced Transfers - o An appointed certified teacher who is being dropped due to enrollment - A teacher on special assignment whom the principal has elected to not retain for the following school year - Voluntary Transfers - o An appointed certified teacher who has two years of location seniority at non-Renaissance Schools - A teacher who has been rated unsatisfactory in the current year is ineligible for voluntary transfer - An appointed certified teacher working in a Renaissance School who has at least one year of location seniority - Restorations to Service - o A former certified District teacher who has applied for and is eligible for restoration to service

-The Talent Partner Team will open site selection on April 19, 2017.
-The Talent Partner Team will post vacancies on a rolling basis, as they are identified, to the vacancy list found here: http://www.philasd.org/vacancy\list/.
+The Talent Partner Team will open site selection on April 11, 2018.
+The Talent Partner Team will post vacancies on a rolling basis, as they are identified, to the vacancy list found on talent's website: https://jobs.philasd.org/

-Teachers participating in site selection must fill out the application in the Site Selection Portal, beginning on April 19, 2017.
+Teachers participating in site selection must fill out the application in the Site Selection Portal, beginning on April 11, 2018.
 The Talent Specialist Team will provide ongoing reminders to teachers who have not yet started and/or completed their applications in the Site Selection Portal.